cl3mcg/marguerite/README.md

 Based on the publicly available API from The World Bank, the _Sauron_ project helps me to quickly have access to key macro-econmic indicators of specific countries such as the unemployment rate, the level of souvereign debt of a country etc...

+### Sanitizer

+#### The idea behind the project

+I work in the industry of freight forwarding, specifically in the tender department of a freight forwarding company.
+A part of my job is to receive tender rate cards from different companies that have cargo to transport all over the world.
+Because there is no standards to how these tender rate cards are formatted, the team I work with has to manually clean the data provided by the tendering company to make sure that the data initially provided matches the industry standards and denominations.
+While there are several providers that can do this job for us, I am looking to build my own solution to be able to customize it to my needs and to be able to integrate it with my existing workflow.

+#### About the tool

+The _Sanitizer_ tool is used to clean Excel files that I receive from customers specifically pseudo TI-contract (or Transporeon) templates that resemble, but are not identical to, TI-Contract templates.
+The main functionality of the _Sanitizer_ tool is to analyze an Excel file and to clean it by standardizing country data contained within the Excel file.
+This feature ensures that the proper country code is returned for each entry, making it especially useful for datasets with approximate country names, typos, or inconsistent formatting.

+Initially designed to clean country data, the _Sanitizer_ tool will be improved over time to display volumes flow between different trade lanes in order to quickly generate a volume and geographic report based on the lanes mentionned in a bidding sheet, regardless of the data quality contained in it.

+## Note
-**Note:** Initially developed with hand made CSS, I am currently refactoring the components and transitioning this small app from hand-made custom CSS to something more flexible based on the [Flowbite component library](https://flowbite.com/)
+Initially developed with hand-made CSS, I am currently refactoring the components and transitioning this small app from custom CSS to something more flexible based on the [Flowbite component library](https://flowbite.com/)

 ## License